KJeynesCupper/mobileRNA/README.md

 reads as per best practice.

 #### Installation of Linux Dependencies
-The majority of the pre-processing functions and steps require a system call to Linux software.
-Therefore, these dependencies need to be installed prior.
+The majority of the pre-processing functions require a system call to Linux software.
+The following dependencies need to be installed before you
-These include:
+begin:

 - `FastQC` (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - `bedtools` (https://bedtools.readthedocs.io/en/latest/)